The Mysterious Pearl

 The color of a pearl depends on the oyster’s environment as well as the type of mollusk.
 Different pearl mollusks produce different colors.
 The most known colors of pearls are white and cream, though they do form in a variety of other colors naturally including silver, grey, and black.
 The ones in the white and cream range can have hues of red, orange, yellow, green, blue, and violet.

 There are three parts to a natural or cultured pearl’s color.
 They are Bodycolor, Overtones, and Orient.
 The Bodycolor is the primary color of the pearl overall.
 The Overtone is the translucent color that lies on the surface.
 The Orient is the iridescent shimmer that shows a rainbow color effect and lies just beneath the surface of the pearl.
 All pearls show Bodycolor, but only some show Overtone, Orient, or both.

 The Surface Condition of a Pearl

-A pearl’s surface condition is very important in determining its value.
+A pearl’s surface condition is critical in determining its value.
 The fewer surface blemishes a pearl has, the more valuable it is.
 Any serious surface damage or chips should be cause for concern.
-Not only will this lessen the pearl’s value, it will affect its longevity.
+Not only will this lessen the pearl’s value, but it will also affect its longevity.